TL;DR; Screenshot#

 Wrong Approach#

-A mistake I’ve been make until today is declaring separate font-family names for each font weight or style.
+A mistake I’ve been making until today is declaring separate font-family names for each font weight or style.
 Here’s an example:

 1